 9. Love & Other Drugs (2010)

 This Jake Gyllenhaal and Anne Hathaway movie is a tearjerker about what it really means to love someone in sickness when you're in good health.
 But it starts off as a sexy romp that shows these two getting it on pretty much everywhere.
 That's the part you should watch... and then maybe turn it off before anything sad happens.

 10. Blue Valentine (2010)

-This movie is definitely not for the faint of heart as it covers the final moments of a marriage, flashing back and forth between now and when these two — played by Michelle Williams and Ryan Gosling — were young, beautiful and in love.
-But that scene in which Gosling pleasures Williams in the shower (the one that got the movie an NC-17 rating).
-You can't help but feel aroused and possibly a little sad about his last-ditch attempt at intimacy.
+This movie is definitely not for the faint of heart, as it covers the final moments of a marriage, flashing back and forth between the present and the past, when a couple — played by Michelle Williams and Ryan Gosling — were young, beautiful and in love.
+But in that scene in which Gosling pleasures Williams in the shower (the one that got the movie an NC-17 rating) you can't help but feel aroused and possibly a little sad about his last-ditch attempt at intimacy.